Portugal court ruling forces cuts on education, health

 Jose Manuel, 56-year-old taxi driver in Lisbon, said the only outcome he sees is that “our lives will only get worse.”

-The European Commission and particularly Germany have urged Lisbon to waste no time in coming up with new savings in order to keep its bailout program on track.
+The European Commission and particularly Germany have urged Lisbon to waste no time in coming up with new savings in order to keep its bailout programme on track.

 On Sunday, Prime Minister Pedro Passos Coelho reaffirmed Lisbon’s commitments to its fiscal tightening goals under an EU/IMF bailout, promising to compensate for the court decision with other spending cuts.